Jamba15/TopologyShapesDynamics/README.md

 ## Repository Overview

-This repository contains the code to reproduce the results presented in the paper "Topology Shapes Dynamics on Higher-Order Networks".
+This repository contains the code to reproduce the results presented in the paper "Topology Shapes Dynamics on Higher-Order Networks" and relevant supplementary material.
 The repository is structured as follows:
+SUPPLEMENTARY MATERIAL:

+CODE:
 * Each folder contains the code to reproduce the results of a given paper cited in the main work.
 * The folders are organized with:
     * A configuration folder that contains the parameters necessary for the simulations.
 Always inspect the configuration file as it contatins also a description of the parameters used in the simulations.
     * Python files that contain functions or the main script.
     * A Jupyter Notebook that contains the code to be launched.
 * The main directory of the repository also contains a `yaml` file with the configurations to give to Anaconda to create the environment.

 ### Installation

 To install the environment, follow these steps: